← Back to blog

 Support questions should cover onboarding, training notes, review expectations, response paths for unclear requests, and how teams adjust workflow copy after early use.
 These questions are different from asking whether a login exists.

 For SayHex, Customer Admin access remains login only after review and provisioning.
-The public website can route a request, but it does not create public Customer Admin signup or bypass protected portal access.
+The public website can route a request, but it does not create public Customer Admin signup or bypass the reviewed portal login path.

 Account for rollout effort